Contemporary history of Spain: Second Government of Mariano Rajoy (2016–2018)

-On February 17, 2017, the court made public the sentence for the Nóos case, Iñaki Urdangarin — son-in-law of the emeritus King Juan Carlos I—, was sentenced to six years and three months in prison for prevarication, embezzlement, fraud, influence peddling and two crimes against public finances.
+On February 17, 2017, the court made public the sentence for the Nóos affair, Iñaki Urdangarin — son-in-law of the emeritus King Juan Carlos I—, was sentenced to six years and three months in prison for prevarication, embezzlement, fraud, influence peddling and two crimes against public finances.
 His wife, the Infanta Cristina, was acquitted.
 The following year, on May 3, 2018, the terrorist group ETA announced its dissolution after half a century of terror, kidnappings, extortion and more than 800 murders.

 On April 19, public opinion became aware of another corruption case — the Lezo case — affecting an important popular leader: the former president of the Community of Madrid, Ignacio González was arrested by the Guardia Civil for having enriched himself with the diversion of public funds from the Canal de Isabel II and was imprisoned.

 Thirteen years and five months later, Spain was once again the victim of a jihadist attack.
 Between August 17 and 18, 2017, 16 people were killed by an Islamic State terrorist cell in a double terrorist attack on Las Ramblas in Barcelona and in the early hours of the following day in Cambrils.

 2017 ended as the most convulsive year since the establishment of democracy due to Catalonia's independence process, the biggest institutional crisis experienced in Spain since 23-F. The peak of independence sentiment was experienced in September and October.
 On September 6, the Parliament of Catalonia, with the support of Junts pel Sí and the CUP and in the absence of Ciudadanos, the PSC and the PPC, approved the referendum law.
 It was suspended by the Constitutional Court, which adopted the same decision for the Transitory Law approved the following day.
 On Sunday, October 1, the independence referendum was held without any democratic or judicial guarantee.
 The Police and the Guardia Civil intervened in some schools to comply with the court order to prevent the vote.
 Photographs of the police activity were seen around the world (CNN called them "the shame of Europe").